What’s in this article

 This type of tax is basically a single-stage tax charged on taxable goods manufactured in or imported into Malaysia by a taxable person and is due when the goods are sold, disposed of, or first used with a total sale value of more than MYR 500,000 within 12 months.
 There are exemptions available for certain goods manufactured or imported.

 SST is charged on taxable services available in Malaysia such as accommodations, gaming, telecommunications, services etc. provided by a taxable person with total value more than MYR 500,000 within 12 months.
 However, in the F&B industry, the threshold is a total value of more than MYR 1,500,000 within 12 months.
-Credit cards services have no threshold and is charged using different rates.
+Credit card services have no threshold and are charged using different rates.

-Malaysia tax rates for SST are listed below:
+Malaysia tax rates for SST are down below:

 Real Property Gains Tax (RPGT)